NormanDunbar/SuperBASIC-Manual/sphinx/source/D/disp-inverse.rst

 The Atari range of computers support a high resolution (640x400) monochrome display mode which can be supported under SMSQ/E and SMS2.
-If SMSQ/E or SMS2 is running on an Atari ST connected to a monochrome monitor (or running on an Atari TT conected to such a monitor, without QVME), then it will automatically start up by loading the monochrome display driver (if available) and set the QL into the monochrome 640x400 display mode.
+If SMSQ/E or SMS2 is running on an Atari ST connected to a monochrome monitor (or running on an Atari TT connected to such a monitor, without QVME), then it will automatically start up by loading the monochrome display driver (if available) and set the QL into the monochrome 640x400 display mode.
 The QL screen can then appear either as white ink on a